grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Can we use your crane?"

 "Sure, if you think you know how to drive it.
-I'm not fucking responsible if you damage your boat in any way though, got it?"
+I'm not fucking responsible if you damage your boat in any way, though, got it?"

 Hemi nodded.

 "There's also some carts over there at the end of the platform.
 You can use them to offload cargo and move it onto the platform."

-"OK... thank you," said Hemi as he took Gregory's arm and turned him back towards the dock.
+"OK...thank you," said Hemi as he took Gregory's arm and turned him back towards the dock.

-"And, uh, be careful," continued the dock boss, "If you damage the platform, or say, blow it up, _you_ are fucking responsible, understood?"
+"And, uh, be careful," continued the dock boss.
+"If you damage the platform, or say, blow it up, _you_ are fucking responsible, understood?"

 Hemi waved an arm in acknowledgment but did not bother turning to look back at the man.